• Skip to primary navigation

 What we love about Costa Teguise is its relaxed atmosphere and the fact that it’s so conveniently located, with easy access to all Lanzarote’s attractions.

-- or read our article with our 12 favorite hotels (coming soon)
+• or read our article with our 11 favorite hotels

-- and see the best things to do in Costa Teguise in this article (coming soon)
+• and see the best things to do in Costa Teguise

 The capital Arrecife is not really touristy.